tomeck8/tomeck8.github.io/blogposts/attention.md

 So now at this point, x contains both information about the token identity and the position.

 ## Linear
 Let's see how we can get an interpretable output out of this.
-Therefore, we add a fully connected linear layer to the model with output of size vocab_size, to give us a score for each letter in our vocabulary.
+Therefore, we add a fully connected linear layer to the model with output of size `vocab_size`, to give us a score for each letter in our vocabulary.

 ```python
 class Model(nn.Module):